Degree Requirements

 LITR 16000JAPANESE LITERATURE3

-Two Advanced Research and Writing Courses (2 hours)
+*Two Advanced Literature Courses

 Three Electives (9-12 hours)